tslearn-team/tslearn/README.md

 # Getting started

 ## 1. Getting the data in the right format
-tslearn expects the data to be 3D.
+tslearn expects a time series dataset to be formatted as a 3D `numpy` array.
 The three dimensions correspond to the number of time series, the number of measurements per time series and the number of dimensions respectively (`n_ts, max_sz, d`).
 In order to get the data in the right format, different solutions exist:
 * [You can use the utility functions such as `to_time_series_dataset`](https://tslearn.readthedocs.io/en/latest/gen_modules/tslearn.utils.html#module-tslearn.utils)
 * [You can convert from other popular time series toolkits in Python](https://tslearn.readthedocs.io/en/latest/integration_other_software.html)
 * [You can load any of the UCR datasets in the required format.](https://tslearn.readthedocs.io/en/latest/gen_modules/tslearn.datasets.html#module-tslearn.datasets)